stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="figures/num_tests_vs_mortiality_rate_vs_country.png" width=800>
 </p>

-The mortiality rate for each country versus the test positive rate.
-For example, 95.16% of the population that tested positive in the USA had a mortality rate of 5.9%
+The mortality rate for each country versus the test positive rate.
+For example, 95.16% of the population that tested positive in the USA had a mortality rate of 5.9%.
+Note for some countries there is a discrepancy in the reported population and the reported number of tests positive.
+This could be the result of some people taking multiple tests.
 <p align="center">
 	<img src="figures/mortiality_rate_vs_test_positive_vs_country.png" width=800>
 </p>